Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2750 Gold
 - Shortsword

+ **Poison Loaded**: The first attack with _Serpent's Fang_ each turn deals 2d6 additional poision damage.

-**Shield Reaver**: When you hit an attack with _Serpent's Fang_ you can choose to inject venom to your for, giving them crams in their arms.
+**Shield Reaver**: When you hit an attack with _Serpent's Fang_ you can choose to inject venom to your for, giving them cramps in their arms.
 The target must succeed a constitution saving throw (dc: 15) or drop anything in their arms.

-_You gain +1 to attack and damage rolls using this weapon_
+_You gain +2 to attack and damage rolls using this weapon_

 ---